expresspigeon/blog/src/content/kb/transactional/transactional-send.md

 -------------      --------------------   --------------------------------
-template_id        Yes                    Newsletter template id to be sent to                 Yes                    Email address to send message to reply_to           Yes                    Email address tp reply to from               Yes                    From name, such as your name or name of your organization subject            Yes                    Email message subject reply_name         `No`                   Name for 'Reply-To' email field, defaults to 'from'
+template_id        Yes                    Newsletter template id to be sent to                 Yes                    Email address to send message to reply_to           Yes                    Email address to reply to from               Yes                    From name, such as your name or name of your organization subject            Yes                    Email message subject reply_name         `No`                   Name for 'Reply-To' email field, defaults to 'from'